rseidt/wp-esp-modbus/README.md

 temp_soll_heiz=22
 ```

-If the slave accepts it, it will reflect in the data document ithin the next polling interval (usually 2 seconds)
+If the slave accepts it, it will reflect in the data document within the next polling interval (usually 2 seconds)